NatLabRockies/flasc/docs/model_fit.md

         return error.abs().mean()
 ```

+Prepackaged cost functions include:
+- `TurbinePowerMeanAbsoluteError`: The mean absolute error in power at each turbine and averages across turbines and time steps.
+Our recommended cost function.
+- `TurbinePowerRootMeanSquaredError`: The square root of the mean of the squared error in power at each turbine at each time step.
+- `FarmPowerMeanAbsoluteError`: The mean absolute error in total farm power at each time step.
+- `FarmPowerRootMeanSquaredError`: The square root of the mean of the squared error in total farm power at each time step.
+- `WakeLossRootMeanSquaredError`: The root mean squared error in wake loss at each turbine at each time step, where the wake loss is defined as the difference between the free stream power and the "waked" power at the turbine.

 ## Optimization Functions and Optimization Library

 The optimization library provides algorithms for parameter optimization.
 It currently includes a simple grid search and a Bayesian optimization (optuna).
+The output of each optimization function is a dictionary containing the optimal parameter values (under the `"optimized_parameter_values"` key), the minimum cost achieved (`"optimized_cost"`), and possible additional metadata about the optimization process under optimizer-specific keys.

 ### Grid Search Optimization